What Is OxyContin?

 OxyContin Detox

-The first step to recovering from an addiction is to detox the substance from the body.
+The first step to recovering from an addiction is to detox the substance from the body, which is safest when done in a drug detox center.
 Detoxing is accomplished either by tapering off the drug slowly or by stopping cold turkey.
 Once someone stops taking OxyContin, withdrawal symptoms set in.
 The side effects of withdrawal vary from person to person.
 Symptoms of OxyContin withdrawal range from mild to severe, and manageable to not manageable.
 Detoxing can be a challenging process, but with the right support and planning, recovery from OxyContin dependence is possible.

 OxyContin Withdrawal Symptoms